sotibx2022/KTMecommerce/README.md

 -------------------
 ADMIN SIDE:-
 -------------------
-the admin/products- highlight filter not working. i want to Edit one subcategory but the form filled with someother subcategory,and  need actual images of categories and subcategories- 2 hours same to the edit slider as well?
 Typesence in search bar need to show more results. need to navigate in direct products page.
 Image zooming effect is requried.